Krivak-class frigate: History

 The frigates were designed as a successor to the Riga class.
 The design started in the late 1950s and matured as an anti-submarine ship in the 1960s.
 The first ship was Bditelnyy that was commissioned in 1970.

 A total of 40 ships were built, 32 ships for the Soviet Navy and 8 modified ships of the Nerey (Krivak III) subclass for the KGB Maritime Border Guard.
-Currently 2 vessels of the Nerey subclass are in service with the FSB Coast Guard and one was the flagship of the Ukrainian Navy (scuttled in 2022 to avoid capture).
+As of 2021, 2 vessels of the Nerey subclass are in service with the FSB Coast Guard and one was the flagship of the Ukrainian Navy (scuttled in 2022 to avoid capture).

 The ship's unique features — the bow missile box, the stack and the angled mast, earned it a rap-like nickname among U. S. sailors that comes from their foreign ship silhouette identification training — "Hot dog pack, Smokestack, Knife in the Back, two Guns in the Back — Krivak."

 The Indian Navy ordered six frigates of upgraded Krivak III class as the Talwar class.
 Three ships were delivered in 2003–2004.
 Three more were delivered in 2011–2012.

 On 12 October 2010, it was announced that the Yantar Shipyard at Kaliningrad had won a contract for construction of three new warships for the Russian Navy.
 The construction of the frigates for the Russian Navy will be carried out in parallel with the construction of the same-type frigates for the Indian Navy.